The Marketing OS for Family Law firms.

 Common ones.

-01 Do you work with law firms outside of personal injury?
+01 Do you only work with personal injury firms?

 02 Family Law leads can take 6 months to sign.
 Will the OS actually work on that timeline?

 Yes — and the long timeline is precisely why the OS produces more lift in Family Law than in PI or Criminal Defense.
 The leakiest gap in most Family Law marketing isn't the first consult; it's the 60–180 day stretch between the consult and the eventual retainer signing, where ~70% of qualified leads decide somewhere in there.
 Pillar 4 (Nurture Automation) is built to fill that gap with multi-touch sequences calibrated to where the buyer actually is in the decision arc.
-Pillar 5 (Reporting & Attribution) measures 60/90/180-day conversion windows, not just last-month signed cases.
+Pillar 5 (Reporting & Attribution) measures 60/90/180-day conversion windows, not just last-month signed cases, so you see the long-tail revenue your old reporting was missing.

 03 We do contested divorce, custody, modification, and prenups.
 Different audiences.
 Does the OS handle that?

 Yes.
-Each practice sub-area gets its own nurture track in Pillar 4 — different decision arcs, different content topics, different timing patterns.
+Each sub-area gets its own nurture track in Pillar 4 — different decision arcs, different content topics, different timing patterns.
 Pillar 5 (Reporting & Attribution) separates the case types so your scorecard shows which content topics are producing which retainers.
+Most Family Law firms find one or two sub-areas dominate their economics (often contested divorce + custody); the OS lets you see this clearly and concentrate ad spend and content production accordingly.

 04 Most of our intake comes from CPAs and therapists.
 Will the OS still help?

 Yes.
 Referral-source nurture is part of Pillar 4 — quarterly check-ins with referral partners, education content sent to their networks, occasional "by the way" referral asks.
-If 60%+ of your intake is from CPAs and therapists, the install emphasizes Pillars 1, 4, and 5; Pillar 2 (Lead Generation) gets a lighter touch.
+Most Family Law firms underinvest in their referral partner network because there's no system enforcing the cadence.
+The OS installs that cadence.
+If 60%+ of your intake is from CPAs and therapists, the engagement emphasizes Pillars 1, 4, and 5; Pillar 2 (Lead Generation) gets a lighter touch.

-05 Our prospects are using ChatGPT to research their cases.
+05 Our buyers are using ChatGPT to research their cases before they call us.
 Should we be worried?

 Worried, no. Aware, yes.
-A New York federal court ruling in 2025 confirmed that ChatGPT conversations don't carry attorney-client privilege — meaning prospects who detailed their case to ChatGPT may have inadvertently created discoverable records.
-Smart Family Law firms now publish content addressing "what to know before you ChatGPT your divorce" as a positioning play.
+Two things are happening: (a) buyers are arriving better-informed and faster through the educational research phase, which compresses the front end of the nurture cycle for many leads; (b) a 2025 New York federal court ruling confirmed that ChatGPT conversations between consumers and AI tools do not carry attorney-client privilege — meaning buyers who detailed their case to ChatGPT may have inadvertently created discoverable records.
+Smart Family Law firms are now publishing content explicitly addressing "what to know before you ChatGPT your divorce" as a positioning and trust play.
+The OS treats AI-assisted research as a buyer-journey reality, not a threat — and surfaces your firm's strategic counsel value at the moments AI can't replicate.

 06 We're board-certified family law specialists.
 Does the OS surface that?